LEUVEN PRIDE HUB

 We start from concrete online cases of hate speech and explore practical solutions:

-- the impact hate speech has on LGBTQI people
+- What impact does hate speech have on LGBTQI people?

 The evening will consist of expert insights, a panel discussion, and interaction with the audience.